Fokker D.VIIΒ History

-Throughout summer and autumn 1918 the Fokker D.VII was treated with a respect afforded to no German fighter since the Fokker E.III three years earlier, and Article IV of the Armistice Agreement paid it a unique tribute by singling it out for specific mention among items of military equipment to be handed over the Allies.
-This squashed Anthony’s Fokker’s hopes of continuing in the aircraft manufacturing business in Germany after the war, and precipitated the now-famous smuggling episode in which he succeeded in getting four hundred engines and components of one hundred and twenty aircraft, most of them D.VIIs, out of Germany into Holland.
-The Fokker D.VII continued in production in Holland after the war, and remained in service, first with the Dutch Army Air Service and later in the Netherlands East Indies, until the late 1920s.
-Between 1919 and 1926 a number of ex-wartime D.VIIs were used, after conversion to 2-seaters, as trainers by the Belgian Aviation Militaire; twenty-seven were supplied to the Swiss Fliegertruppe.
+Throughout summer and autumn 1918, the Fokker D.Vll was treated with a respect afforded to no German fighter since the Fokker E.III three years earlier, and Article IV of the Armistice Agreement paid it a unique tribute by singling it out for specific mention among items of military equipment to be handed over to the Allies.
+This squashed Anthony Fokker’s hopes of continuing in the aircraft manufacturing business in Germany after the war, and precipitated the now-famous smuggling episode, in which he succeeded in getting four hundred engines and components of one hundred and twenty aircraft, most of them D.Vlls, out of Germany into Holland.
+The D.VII continued in production in Holland after the war, and remained in service, first with the Dutch Army Air Service and later in the Netherlands East Indies, until the late 1920s.
+Between 1919 and 1926, a number of ex-wartime D.VIIs were used, after conversion to 2-seaters, as trainers by the Belgian Aviation Militaire; twenty-seven were supplied to the Swiss Fliegertruppe.

 Fokker D.VII Specifications